-To protect, restore and manage Florida's coastal systems.
+The Florida Department of Environmental Protection's Beaches Programs, within the Office of Resilience and Coastal Protection, have the primary mission of protecting, restoring and managing Florida's coastal systems.
 The 825 miles of sandy coastline fronting the Atlantic Ocean, the Gulf of Mexico or the Straits of Florida are one of Florida’s most valuable natural resources.
-Florida’s beaches are deserving of this status because they serve several important functions, each being vital to maintaining the health of Florida’s economy and environment.
+Florida’s beaches are deserving of this status because they serve several important functions; they are all vital to maintaining the health of Florida’s economy and environment.

-The coastal sandy beach system is home to many species of plants and animals dependent upon the beaches, dunes and near shore waters for all or part of their lives.
-For example, beaches are used by resident and migratory shorebirds for resting, foraging and nesting, and during the summer months, marine turtles come ashore to nest on the beach.
-There are over 30 plants and animals considered rare within the state that inhabit the beach and adjacent habitats.
-These plants and animals are adapted to living in the beach’s harsh environment of salt spray, shifting and infertile sand, bright sunlight, and storms.
+The coastal sandy beach system is home to many species of plants and animals dependent upon the beaches, dunes and nearshore waters for all or part of their lives.
+For example, beaches are used by resident and migratory shorebirds for resting, foraging and nesting.
+During summer months, marine turtles come ashore to nest on Florida's beaches.
+There are more than 30 plants and animals considered rare within the state that inhabit the beach and adjacent habitats.
+These plants and animals are adapted to living in the beach’s harsh environment of salt spray, shifting and infertile sand, and bright sunlight and storms.

-Florida’s beaches are the primary attraction for the approximately 18.6 million tourists to the state each year (Economic Evaluation of Florida’s Investment in Beaches, 2015).
-Both tourists and residents come to the beaches to relax and enjoy the sights and sounds of natural beauty.
+Florida’s beaches are a primary attraction for almost 19 million tourists each year (Economic Evaluation of Florida’s Investment in Beaches, 2015).
+Tourists and residents come to the beaches to relax and enjoy the sights and sounds of natural beauty.
 Others visit the beaches and nearby waters to engage in boating, fishing, diving and other recreational activities.
-Florida's beaches are an integral part of the state's economy.
+These factors make Florida's beaches are an integral part of the state's economy.

-The beach and dune system is the first line of defense against storms because it acts as a buffer between the storm waves and coastal development or infrastructure.
-During storms, waves encounter the beach and dunes prior to reaching upland property, therefore absorbing wave energy and reducing the damage suffered to upland structures.
+The beach and dune system is the first line of defense against storms because it acts as a buffer between storm waves and coastal development or infrastructure.
+During storms, waves reach the beach and dunes before they get to upland property.
+The beach and dune system absorbs wave energy and reduces damage to upland structures.

-In order to protect, preserve and manage Florida’s valuable sandy beaches and adjacent coastal systems, the Legislature adopted the Florida Beach and Shore Preservation Act, contained in Parts I and II of Chapter 161, Florida Statutes.
-The Act provides three interrelated programs administered by the Department of Environmental Protection that work in concert to accomplish the task.
-Those programs are the Coastal Construction Control Line Program, the Beach Management Funding Assistance Program, and the Beaches, Inlets and Ports Program.
+To protect, preserve and manage Florida’s valuable sandy beaches and adjacent coastal systems, the Florida Legislature adopted the Florida Beach and Shore Preservation Act, contained in Parts I and II of Chapter 161, Florida Statutes.
+The act provides three interrelated programs that the Department of Environmental Protection administers to protect the state's sandy beaches: the Coastal Construction Control Line; Beach Management Funding Assistance; and Beaches, Inlets and Ports programs.

 The Legislature recognizes that beach erosion is a statewide problem that does not confine its effects to local government jurisdictions.
-The department by way of the Coastal Engineering and Geology Group is charged with identifying those beaches of the state which are critically eroded, and to develop and maintain a comprehensive long-term management plan for their restoration.
-The long-term management plan has several components to it that the department implements, including the Critically Eroded Beaches Report.
+The department, by way of the Coastal Engineering and Geology Group, is charged with identifying beaches that are critically eroded to develop and maintain a comprehensive long-term management plan for their restoration.
+The long-term management plan has several components to it the department implements, including the Critically Eroded Beaches Report.

 The department has an extensive historic shoreline database that has been collected since the early 1970s and continues to this day.
-Furthermore, the shoreline database has been contributed to extensively by private sector coastal engineering firms and hydrographic surveying firms as part of the monitoring protocol for beach restoration/nourishment projects.
+Furthermore, the shoreline database has been contributed to extensively by private sector coastal engineering firms and hydrographic surveying firms as part of the monitoring protocol for beach restoration/ nourishment projects along the department’s range monuments.
 Additional information is collected on offshore sand sources and is housed in the department’s Regional Offshore Sand Source Inventory (ROSSI) database.
 The ROSSI database enables users to make the most informed decision possible when it comes to the management of sand resources for beach restoration/nourishment projects.
 The ROSSI database is managed by the coastal engineering and geology staff.

 The department’s Coastal Construction Control Line (CCCL) Program protects coastal resources from improperly located and designed structures and activities that can destabilize the beach and dune system, cause erosion, expose upland property to storm damage or interfere with public access.
 In addition, coastal construction activities must be designed and conducted in a manner that protects sea turtles and dune plants.
 The CCCL program applies special siting and design criteria to construction, excavation and related activities to minimize impacts to the beach and dune system.
 The CCCL location is set at the upland limits of the damaging effects of a 100-year coastal storm as predicted by coastal engineering models.
 Condominiums, hotels, homes, pools and boardwalks, etc., to be constructed seaward of the CCCL must meet the specific requirements of this program.